Studies in Science with Foundation Year BSc

 The foundation year is structured to provide cross disciplinary understanding and depth.

-You’ll take compulsory modules in maths, nature of science and chemistry, alongside either biology or physics, depending on your chosen degree course.
-These are taken together with a selection of other sciences to provide the required interdisciplinary understanding for successful progression onto your chosen degree course.
+You’ll take compulsory modules in maths, nature of science and chemistry, alongside either biology or physics (depending on your chosen degree course).
+These are taken alongside a selection of other sciences to provide the required interdisciplinary understanding for successful progression onto your chosen degree course.
 You'll also gain skills for academic and scientific enquiry in practical, laboratory, and fieldwork.

-On successful completion of the foundation year, and subject to meeting any progression requirements, you’ll progress to year one of your chosen degree course.
+On successful completion of the foundation year, subject to meeting any progression requirements, you’ll advance to year one of your chosen degree course.

 The foundation year is taught by the Lifelong Learning Centre.